felipeph/streamlit-function/README.md

 #### Description:

 # CS 50 - Final Project
 I'm a Calculus teacher at Anhanguera College in Belo Horizonte, Minas Gerais, Brazil.
-Since my undergraduate in Mathematics, I researched Technology, Mathematics, and Education, experimenting with much software such as Wolfram Mathematica, Matlab, Octave, Geogebra, WolframAlpha, PhotoMath, and so on.
+Since my undergraduate in Mathematics, I researched Technology, Mathematics, and Education, experimenting with many software such as Wolfram Mathematica, Matlab, Octave, Geogebra, WolframAlpha, PhotoMath, and so on.

 When I got my master's degree in Mathematics Education and Technology in 2013 I was researching how students could solve mathematical problems in a group inside a distance learning environment.